Tired of Reading? Please listen to the blog

-To have a continued use after the pandemic, governments must support an infrastructure that is regulated and supervised.
+To have continued use after the pandemic, governments must support an infrastructure that is regulated and supervised.

 It is said that startups will look to tap the segment, especially with the governments’ enthusiastic support.

 As the world was dabbling in telemedicine service, the pandemic accelerated its progress.
-While the people and healthcare providers are increasingly accepting the virtual care model, the investors are still twiddling their thumb and waiting.
+While the people and healthcare providers are increasingly accepting the virtual care model, the investors are still twiddling their thumbs and waiting.

 Perhaps, serious engagement with telemedicine must start with some promising segments such as psychiatry.
 Mental health services have been confined to geographic limitations and required long wait times.
 Additionally, it will also ensure privacy.
 Now, it’s up to governments to regulate and streamline telemedicine and win potential patrons’ confidence.

 Make a list of telemedicine services available to you as staying indoors has been advised to reduce exposure to the COVID-19 virus.
-With a reliable and strong internet connection and a device to access it, you can benefit from your doctor’s service from anywhere, even remote rural areas.
+With a reliable and strong internet connection and a device to access it, you can benefit from your doctor’s service from anywhere, even in remote rural areas.
 Your doctor can help you with most cases without you needing to visit the clinic in person.
 Please make use of it and stay safe in this pandemic.